-CARES is governed by its Board which is composed of the chief executive officer, general manager and company secretary along with four non-executive directors and an independent chairman (currently Professor Les Clark).
+CARES is governed by its Board which is composed of the chief executive officer, general manager and company secretary along with four non-executive directors and an independent Chairman.
 The Board is advised by a Policy Advisory Committee (PAC) comprising organisations representing specifiers, contractors, users and manufacturers (see below).
 PAC members are not CARES company directors.
 The Board is also supported by technical advisory groups and overseas committees.

 The CARES Board